 As many of you know, Jonathon was treated for squamous cell carcinoma of the neck about 10 years ago.
 Although it wasn't the smoothest process, he passed his five year mark cancer-free, and no longer had to participate in screening tests.

-After several discussions with family and doctors, he has decided that the best treatment option would be to pursue chemotherapy, although it is unlikely to cure the cancer on its own.
-A surgery would be extensive with devastating side effects, and low chances that it would fully eradicate the cancer.
-Radiation would be very aggressive and potentially damaging since he went through heavy radiation during his first treatment.
+After several discussions with family and doctors, he has decided that the best treatment option would be to initially pursue chemotherapy, although it is unlikely to cure the cancer on its own.
+Surgery right away would be extensive with devastating side effects, and low chances that it would fully eradicate the cancer.
+Radiation would be very aggressive and potentially damaging since he went through heavy radiation during his first treatment 10 years ago.
 Our family is hoping that chemotherapy will be able to shrink the tumor enough so that the possibility of surgery or radiation won't be so harmful in the future.

 After a long and tough stay in the hospital, Jonathon is finally ready to come home.
 But with a new trach and feeding tube comes lots of equipment and supplies.
 We are hoping through the help of our family and friends to alleviate some of the financial burden and make life a little more comfortable for Jonathon as he embarks down another difficult path.
 Our family loves him very much and wants to see him as painless as possible.
 He is a great friend, dedicated father, and loving husband.
 Jonathon has given up so much in this process, and we are hoping to make life a little easier for him.